arun-projects/Movie-Search-App/README.md

 # Movie Search App

 In this application we will be working with the OMDB API to develop a movie search front end.
-This application will make use of Handlebars for templating.

-- Download the starter code, and link Handlebars and your custom JS file.
+- Download the starter code.
 - You will be using the OMDB search API to pull a list of movies matching a search query in the text field.
 - A sample query is: